 Applicants are strongly encouraged to register early for the GRE and TOEFL/IELTS as incomplete applications can cause a delay in giving full consideration to your application.
 The websites of these testing organizations show test dates and approximate score report dates.
 The applicant should plan to have the results of their tests available by the application deadline.

 May I substitute some other exam such as the GMAT or LSAT for the verbal, quantitative, and analytic sections of the GRE?

 You must take those three parts of the GRE.
 There are no exceptions.

 The language requirement

 What is the language requirement for international students?

-Applicants from countries where the native language is not English must take the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service, or the International English Language Testing System (IELTS) examination unless they attended an English-speaking institution in an English-speaking country for all years of their undergraduate degree.
+Applicants from countries where the native language is not English must take the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service, or the International English Language Testing System (IELTS) examination unless they attended an English-speaking institution for all years of their undergraduate degree.
 If you are in any doubt as to whether your undergraduate degree exempts you from the TOEFL/IELTS, it is always advisable to take the test and submit the results with your supporting materials.
 If you do have to take the test, you must score a minimum of 600 on the paper-based TOEFL exam, 250 on the computer-based TOEFL exam, 100 on the Internet-based TOEFL, or a minimum overall score of 7.0 on the IELTS.
 We accept MyBest Scores for the TOEFL iBT.
 The test must have been taken no more than two years before the intended date of entry (which means no more than 15 months prior to you application).
 This is a stricter requirement than that of The Graduate School and reflects the fact that successful graduate study in economics depends crucially on your ability to understand, read, write and speak English.